Shaerif/bash-install-vscode/README.md

 Quick and easy VS Code installation with GitHub Copilot for Ubuntu/Debian systems.

+A Bash script designed to install Visual Studio Code along with extensions such as GitHub Copilot and other custom extensions on Linux distributions, including Debian and Ubuntu.

 ## Table of Contents 📑
 - [Quick Install](#quick-install-)
 - [Requirements](#requirements-)